Keyboard shortcuts

 SourceWhat

-MPSC channel (cmd_rx)Commands from HTTP API (PutMessage, ListUserChats, GetChatRange, ReadChatMessage, MembershipOp, LeaveGroup, GetGroupMembers)
+MPSC channel (cmd_rx)Commands from HTTP API (PutMessage, ListUserChats, GetChatRange, GetMessageById, MessageOp, ReadChatMessage, MembershipOp, LeaveGroup, GetGroupMembers, SetIdentity, GetIdentity, GetNetworkNodes)

 GossipSubIncoming P2P messages on topics p2p-mes/commands and p2p-mes/responses